 - Maintenance is critical for the first three years

 - Mow multiple times per year from May through September

 Long-term Landscaping Maintenance Plans

 - Mow to a height of four to eight-inches once a year and remove clippings

 - Controlled burning is useful for larger areas instead of mowing to remove undesirable species and increase sun exposure to promote new seed growth

-- Remove invasive and unwanted species a few times each year
+- Remove invasive and unwanted species a few times per year

-Taking a comprehensive approach, the Landscape Architects at Snyder & Associates have completed a wide variety of successful native landscape projects over the past 15 years.
-From one-tenth of an acre to 200-acres and beyond, when it comes to native landscapes we were interested in a beautiful, low-maintenance naturescaping for our Ankeny campus and often receive compliments on the appearance.
+The Landscape Architects at Snyder & Associates have completed a wide variety of successful native landscape projects over the past 15 years.
+From one-tenth of an acre to 200-acres and beyond, when it comes to native landscapes, we value the low-maintenance beauty and environmental benefits that naturescaping provides.